 1996 – 2007

-While the company was owned by O’Connor and Merriman, its logo did not change.
+While O’Connor and Merriman owned the company, its logo did not change.
 There was no need for this since development went by leaps and bounds.
-In the year of its creation (1996), the company received an income of 6.5 million, in the next – 30.6 million.
+In the year of its creation (1996), the company earned 6.5 million, and in the next year, 30.6 million.
 The sale of shares (1998) brought capital of 4 billion.
-Representative offices in 25 countries were opened in 4 years.
+Representative offices were opened in 25 countries over 4 years.
 All thanks to technology.
 The logo didn’t matter much.

-For the first visual sign, the entrepreneurs chose a simple display of the company name – DoubleClick.
-They showed a double click by repeating the word Click.
+For the first visual cue, the entrepreneurs chose a simple display of the company name, DoubleClick.
+They showed a double-click by repeating the word “Click”.
 The second copy, smaller and red, is located above and to the right of the main one.
-Despite its simplicity, the logo fully reflected the direction of the company.
+Despite its simplicity, the logo fully reflected the company’s direction.

-Anyone with a computer is familiar with the concept of double-clicking.
+Anyone with a computer is familiar with double-clicking.
 This is a well-known combination for opening files and websites.
-Therefore, after looking at the emblem, there was no doubt about the company’s connection with the Internet.
+Therefore, after examining the emblem, there was no doubt about the company’s connection to the Internet.

 According to the idea, only two clicks separated the DoubleClick client from selling the product to the target user through the site.
 Hence the name.
 The second click was decisive, so it was highlighted in red.

-The piecework spelling of the words Double and Click indicated the pressing speed.
-For a double click to work, it is performed without interruption.
+The piecework spelling of the words “double ” and “click ” indicated the pressing speed.
+For a double-click to work, it must be performed without interruption.

 The angular serif typeface resembled the lines of microchips, the paths, and channels that DoubleClick’s programs used to find the information they needed about users as they roamed the web.